-Cafe, croissant, worms: EU agency says worms safe to eat
+Cafe, croissant, worms?
+EU agency says worms safe to eat

-ROME (AP) — The vaunted Mediterranean diet and the French “bon gout” are getting some competition: The European food safety agency says worms are safe to eat.
+ROME (AP) — The vaunted Mediterranean diet and the French “bon gout” are getting some competition: The European Union’s food safety agency says worms are safe to eat.

 The Parma-based agency published a scientific opinion Wednesday on the safety of dried yellow mealworms and gave them a thumbs up.
 Researchers said the worms, either eaten whole or in powdered form, are a protein-rich snack or ingredient for other foods.